Updated October 1, 2016 . AmFam Team

-Restore and repair.
-Inspect the building, sidewalk and parking lot for any damage or vandalism, and repair as necessary.
-Next, tackle common areas, ensuring walls, windows, handrails, carpeting or flooring are in good shape.
+Inspect the pedestrian areas and parking lots.
+Look at the building, sidewalk and parking lot for any damage or vandalism, and repair as necessary.
+Next, tackle the details in the common areas.
+Ensure that the walls, windows, handrails, carpeting and flooring are in good shape.

 Combat the elements.
 Maintain green spaces by controlling grass and weed growth.
 Remove snow and ice from sidewalks and parking lots promptly and keep them salted or sanded in slippery weather.